It’s strange the way a ‘post’ creeps up on me…taps me on the shoulder and dances across the page of another writer’s show.

 So, I am coming to think of this spot as ‘austerity bay’ as we share our food and water rations and lick the wounds inflicted by our own stupidity, riding out both the hidden and the inevitable maintenance costs of a boat in the Med.
 Apart from big-boy issues like new hot water tanks, beefy batteries, bizarrely bust bow-thruster switches and a choked up outboard, it’s amazing what you don’t need … and eye-opening what you miss.

-Our diet this wohappydayeek consists of afore mentioned oysters scrumped from the apron of sea bed fanning our stern, a kilo of market horta cooked and eeked out daily, assorted eggs, milk and feta plus diminishing supplies of pasta and dried beans.
+Our diet this week consists of afore mentioned oysters scrumped from the apron of sea bed fanning our stern, a kilo of market horta cooked and eeked out daily, assorted eggs, milk and feta plus diminishing supplies of pasta and dried beans.
 Oh, and some fruit and an interesting melon.

 The pressure cooker is our faithful galley mate….thank you mum!